netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - enabled
           - disabled
       - Perform load balancing on a per-packet basis, without establishing sessions.
-Recommended for load balancing of intrusion detection system (IDS) servers and scenarios involving direct server return (DSR), where session information is unnecessary.
+Recommended for load of intrusion detection system (IDS) servers and scenarios involving direct server return (DSR), where information is unnecessary.
     * - skippersistency

         *(str)*